-The threats and counter-threats are flowing fast and furious - and it could all quickly degenerate turn into a Third Lebanon War.
+The threats and counter-threats are flowing fast and furious and it could all quickly degenerate into a Third Lebanon War.

 For months now, ALL ISRAEL NEWS has been reporting about the historic peace and normalization agreements between Israel and four Arab nations – the United Arab Emirates, Bahrain, Sudan and Morocco.

-These are encouraging developments and the answer to the prayers of millions around the world who have obeyed Psalm 122:6 to “pray for the peace of Jerusalem.”
+These are encouraging developments and an answer to the prayers of millions around the world who have obeyed Psalm 122:6 to “pray for the peace of Jerusalem.”

-But it’s important to be clear that, simultaneously, darker forces are preparing for war.
+But it’s important, simultaneously, to be clear that darker forces are preparing for war.